 Did you know that the average person complains anywhere from 15 to 30 times in a single day?

-I know, it’s COVID.
-It’s easy to complain.
+I know, we did live through a pandemic for three years.
+It’s been easy to complain.

 Instead of complaining, try and focus your attention and energy on problem SOLVING, rather than problem creating.
 For example, instead of complaining how exhausted you are, try and get to bed earlier and learn how to start saying no (comes with learning about boundaries, and more on that below).
 Instead of telling people how overweight you feel, try and make the effort to start making some time for a movement regime.